 Being an 'evening and weekend' creative means I produce a limited portfolio of work each year.
 To help me focus I like to pick a theme and then develop a series of works based on this.
 I find this approach gives me time to fully explore a subject and try out different techiniques in each work.

-The gallery section below shares my work along with a bit of explanation around their creation.
 Click on a picture to get a larger image and then, if your browser doesn't display a close option, simply click back onto the greyed out page to minimise down again.

-The gallery section below shares my work along with a bit of explanation around their creation.
 Click on a picture to get a larger image and then, if your browser doesn't display a close option, simply click back onto the greyed out page to minimise down again.

 square collage series